spaze/vat-calculator/README.md

 This service relies on a third party SOAP API provided by the EU.
 If, for whatever reason, this API is unavailable a `VatCheckUnavailableException` will be thrown.

-If a VAT number from a unsupported/non-EU country is provided, `UnsupportedCountryException` will be thrown.
+If a VAT number from an unsupported/non-EU country is provided, `UnsupportedCountryException` will be thrown.

 ```php
 try {